ketancmaheshwari/randhn/README.md

 # randhn

-Open HN pages from a random past date
+A simple bash script that opens HN pages from a random past date.

+Tested on MacOS and Linux.
+On Mac, it uses default browser while on Linux uses Firefox.

+By default, it opens one page but may be given a command line argument to open more, max limit 5.